Alberto Del Rio: Impact Wrestling (2017–2018)

 During the Impact Wrestling tapings on 2 March 2017, Rodríguez debuted for Impact Wrestling, under the ring name Alberto El Patrón.
-He would defeat Magnus to win the GFW Global Championship on the television shiw and defeated Lashley at Slammiversary, El Patrón defeated Lashley to unify the GFW and the Impact Wrestling Championship.
+He would defeat Magnus to win the GFW Global Championship on the television show and defeated Lashley at Slammiversary, El Patrón defeated Lashley to unify the GFW and the Impact Wrestling Championship.
 As champion, he started a feud with the stable LAX, most notably with the newest member, Low Ki.
 El Patron was scheduled to defend his Unified GFW World Heavyweight Championship against Low Ki at Destination X, but on 12 July 2017, El Patrón was suspended due to a personal domestic violence issue with his girlfriend Paige.
 As a result of the suspension, on 14 August, he was stripped of the title.

 On 5 November 2017, at Bound for Glory, El Patrón returned from suspension.
 He was released from Impact on 7 April 2018 after no-showing the Lucha Underground vs Impact Wrestling event in New Orleans.

 Second return to AAA (2023–2025)

 On 19 March 2023, El Patrón made his first appearance in AAA in over seven years at the 2023 Lucha Libre World Cup.
 He was part of the "Dream Team" that was defeated in the semi-final, and wrestled as a técnico.
 On 27 April 2024 at Triplemanía XXXII: Monterrey he lost to Nic Nemeth (the former Dolph Ziggler) in a match for the vacant AAA Mega Championship.
 At Triplemanía XXXII: Mexico City on 17 August 2024, El Patrón reclaimed the title from Nemeth, turning rudo and aligning himself with Konnan and Dorian Roldán.

-It was reported that Del Rio re-signed with WWE on 5 May 2025 as part of WWE's acquisition of AAA, but he never appeared on WWE programming.
 On 31 May 2025, El Patrón lost his title to El Hijo del Vikingo at Alianzas, ending his reign at 287 days.
-On 25 July at Alianzes, El Patrón lost to El Mesías and was exiled from AAA, ending his third tenure with the promotion.
-However, he would briefly return to AAA at a house show on 9 August, teaming with Nueva Generacion Dinamita (Forastero and Sanson) in a losing effort against La Parka, Niño Hamburguesa, and Psycho Clown.
+On 25 July at Alianzas, El Patrón lost to El Mesías and was exiled from AAA, ending his third tenure with the promotion.
+He continued to appear in AAA affiliated shows until October 2025.

+Return to independent circuit (2025–present)

+Rodríguez returned to the independent circuit following his release from AAA in 2025.
+He defeated Gilbert at WWC Euphoria on 24 January 2026.
+Rodríguez also made multiple appearances for The Crash Lucha Libre in 2026, however he was indefinitely suspended from the promotion in April 2026 following his arrest for domestic violence.

+Rodríguez returned to wrestling after his release, teaming with L. A. Park to face Cibernético and Dr. Wagner Jr. on 1 May.
+Rodríguez was defeated by Xavant in a match for the WWC Puerto Rico Championship on Night One of WWC Aniversario 53 which took place on 27 June.
+On Night Two which took place on 28 June, he defeated Jake Hager.
+At WWC's Summer Madness event on 18 July, Rodríguez defeated Ray González.